Operator Shifting for General Noisy Matrix Systems: Numerical Experiments

 One is often interested in computing or approximating functionals of the process $X_i$.
 For example, one may think of $X_i$ as an agent navigating through the set $V$ via the means of some fixed policy, where the agent obtains a fixed reward $r(v)$ whenever it transitions from the state $v$.
 In many situations in reinforcement learning, one is often interested in the average discounted reward $Q(v)$ the agent obtains over its life-cycle when beginning at $X_0 = v$, namely,

 $Q(v)$ is typically referred to as the \emph{value function} of $X_i$ with respect to reward function $r(v)$.
 It is used to gauge the quality of the agent's policy at maximizing the discounted reward it receives over its life-time.
+The quantity $\gamma \in (0, 1)$ is known as a \emph{discount factor} and determines how much immediate reward is valued against future reward.
 One notes that the function $Q$ is linear in $r$.
 One may use first transition analysis to express the relationship between $Q$ and $r$ in matrix form.
 Isolating the first term in the infinite sum \cref{eq:inf} gives

 Alternatively,

 where $\vc{q}$ is the vector with entries $\vc{q}_v = Q(v)$ and $\vc{r}$ is the vector with entries $\vc{r}_v = r(v)$.
 This finally produces a linear system for the value function,

 However, there are many situations where the transition matrix $\mat{P}$ may not be known exactly.
 In reinforcement learning, for example, one does not have access to $\mat{P}$ itself, but rather a number of finite realizations of the process $X_i$ as it traverses the state space.
 Therefore, instead of having access to the ground truth $\mat{P}$, one usually has access to a noisy version $\hat{\mat{P}}$ thereof.
 A naive solve will give